acia-alam/Urban_Heat_Island_Dhaka/README.md

-# Urban Heat Island (UHI) Analysis Using Google Earth Engine

-## Overview

-This project analyzes the Urban Heat Island (UHI) effect using Landsat 8 Collection 2 Level-2 imagery in Google Earth Engine (GEE).
-The workflow includes cloud masking, NDVI calculation, emissivity estimation, Land Surface Temperature (LST) retrieval, water masking, and UHI mapping using the Z-score method.

----

-## Study Area

-Dhaka Metropolitan Area, Bangladesh

----

-## Data Source

-- Landsat 8 Collection 2 Level-2
-- Google Earth Engine

----

-## Methodology

-1. Image preprocessing
-2. Cloud masking
-3. Surface reflectance scaling
-4. NDVI calculation
-5. Fractional Vegetation (FV)
-6. Surface Emissivity (EM)
-7. Land Surface Temperature (LST)
-8. Water masking using NDWI
-9. Urban Heat Island (UHI) calculation

----

-## Output

-- True Color Composite
-- NDVI Map
-- Land Surface Temperature Map
-- Water Mask
-- Urban Heat Island Map
-- Statistics

----

-## Software

-- Google Earth Engine
-- JavaScript API
-- QGIS / ArcGIS Pro

----
-## Author

-Acia Alam
+# Documentation

+This folder contains the supporting documentation, methodology, workflow, and reference materials for the **Urban Heat Island (UHI) Analysis using Google Earth Engine** project.

+## Contents

+### Methodology.pdf

+Contains the detailed research methodology, including:

+* Data acquisition
+* Image preprocessing
+* NDVI calculation
+* Fractional vegetation estimation
+* Surface emissivity calculation
+* Land Surface Temperature (LST) retrieval
+* Water masking
+* Urban Heat Island (UHI) analysis

+### Flowchart.png

+Provides a graphical representation of the research workflow and processing steps.

+### Workflow.png

+Illustrates the overall workflow of the Urban Heat Island analysis process using Landsat 8 data and Google Earth Engine.

+### References.pdf

+Contains the scientific articles, reports, and references used in this project.

+## Software and Tools

+* Google Earth Engine (GEE)
+* JavaScript API
+* QGIS / ArcGIS Pro
+* Microsoft PowerPoint (for workflow diagrams)

+## Project Author

+**Acia Alam**

 M.Sc. in Geography and Environment

-Bangladesh
+## License

+This documentation is provided for educational and research purposes.